NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2013-02-15-write-your-own-cross-platform-cryptographic-library.markdown

 Previously I've described [the process of building Crypto++ on both FreeBSD and Windows using the GCC, MinGW and VC++ compilers](/blog/2013/02/15/how-to-build-cpp-cryptographic-library-cryptopp/).

 Now, we want to develop our own cross-platform cryptographic wrapper library around Crypto++.
 I've already uploaded the full source code to [GitHub](http://github.com).
-You can find the link to the code on github at the end of this article.
+You can find the link to the code on GitHub at the end of this article.

 Before you proceed, you have to build the Crypto++ library as I mentioned earlier [here](/blog/2013/02/15/how-to-build-cpp-cryptographic-library-cryptopp/).